ukriu/ukriu.github.io/posts/README.md

 ]
 ```

+Note: Only `order` is absolutely required!
+But I'd prefer if you fill out as much as possible!
+No PRs will be merged if yoy don't include a `timestamp`.

 Here are the formatting options available for posts:<br>
  - **Bold Text** (`<strong>`): \*\*Bold Text\*\*<br>
  - *Italic Text* (`<em>`): \*Italic Text\* <br>